stephenh/stephenh.github.com/drafts/dependency-injection-alternatives.markdown

 The Stack Traces Suck
 ---------------------

-My only experience with DI is Spring, and all I'll say is the stack traces are ridiculously long and obtuse.
+My only experience with DI is Spring, and all I'll say is the stack traces are ridiculously long and useless.

 When I choose a technology to integrate, the ease of debugging/trouble shooting is a factor in the decision, and, historically, DI has not faired well here.